mathsociitd/blog/_posts/2021-04-04-fibonacci.md

   - fibonacci sequences
 ---
 ## Introduction
 In this article we are going to talk about an interesting cyclic phenomena of the **Fibonacci Numbers**.

 First of all for dummies let us recall Fibonacci Numbers :
-<br/>  The Fibonacci numbers are the numbers in the integer sequence: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, ... defined by the recurrence relation
+<br/>The Fibonacci numbers are the numbers in the integer sequence: <em>1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, ...</em> defined by the recurrence relation
 <center>
 <em>F<sub>1</sub></em> = 1 <br/>
 <em>F<sub>2</sub></em> = 1 <br/>